LIVING ABROAD GUIDE SECTIONS:

 Money and Identification

 • Use your debit card to make withdrawals from ATMs.
 If your bank charges you withdrawal fees, we recommend that you withdraw larger amounts of pesos at a time and leave the extra pesos safely in your housing bedroom.
+In Argentina, there are two ATM networks: Banelco and Link.
+If your card does not work at an ATM that is part of one network, try an ATM from the other network.
+Look for an ATM that says “extracciones” (withdrawals) and does not say it’s for bank clients only.

 How to use Western Union